top of page

 • Continued support including grooming and claw trimming

-If life changes and you can no longer care for your foster cat, it simply returns to us.
+If life changes and you can no longer care for your foster cat, they simply return to us.

 Senior woman kisses calico cat